TimothyElder/timothyelder.hugo/content/projects.md

 ---
-title: "Projects"
+title: "projects"
-description: ""
-keywords: []
-toc: false
 draft: false
-layout: narrow-text-wide-image
+math: true
 type: custom
-math: true
+layout: projects
 ---

 My research investigates how networks of collaboration evolve and influence the work of professionals and experts, particularly in the scientific and medical fields.
 I use a variety of methods including open-ended unstructured interviews, ethnography, network and text analysis.